deepspeedai/DeepSpeedExamples/training/data_efficiency/variable_batch_size_and_lr/README.md

 # Example

 This example in `variable_batch_size_and_lr_example.py` presents a use case with and without pipeline parallelism.
-The example shows an attention head with attention of variable-sized `BxTxT` per batch, followed by a fixed size feed forward network.
+The example shows an attention head with attention of variable-sized `BxSxS` per batch, followed by a fixed size feed forward network.
 These are the main blocks on a Large Language Model.
-The feed-forward (or linear layer) that follows the attention head requires a constant input size, equivalent to the largest sentence in the whole dataset, so the output of the attention must be padded (see `feedforward: needs to convert BxTxE to BxMxE by padding extra tokens` in the code).
+The feed-forward (or linear layer) that follows the attention head requires a constant input size, equivalent to the largest sentence in the whole dataset, so the output of the attention must be padded (see `feedforward: needs to convert BxSxE to BxMxE by padding extra tokens` in the code).

 # Config